Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_arsonist                      1       // Whether the Drunk can become a Arsonist ttt_drunk_can_be_hivemind                      1       // Whether the Drunk can become the Hive Mind ttt_drunk_can_be_plaguemaster                  1       // Whether the Drunk can become the Plaguemaster
+ttt_drunk_can_be_arsonist                      1       // Whether the Drunk can become a Arsonist ttt_drunk_can_be_hivemind                      1       // Whether the Drunk can become the Hive Mind ttt_drunk_can_be_plaguemaster                  1       // Whether the Drunk can become the Plaguemaster ttt_drunk_can_be_cannibal                      1       // Whether the Drunk can become the Cannibal

 // Old Man
 ttt_oldman_drain_health_to                     0       // The amount of health to drain the Old Man down to.
 Set to 0 to disable